 About the comic

 As a starving artist, Randie knows what it’s like to go without.
-Subletting a small apartment in a rundown building, Randie sacrifices most amenities in order to buy paints and canvas… but working part-time at the local art supply store (The Artbox) certainly helps.
+Renting the world’s smallest apartment, Randie sacrifices most amenities in order to buy paints and canvas… but working part-time at the local arts & crafts store (Pfaff’s Arts & Crafts) certainly helps.
 And living in a touristy seaside community offers up plenty of subject matter.
 “The Row” is only a few streets away from Randie with its clueless tourists, popular aquarium and busy rec trail.

 Randie is surrounded by her faithful group of bohemian friends… and she often leans on them heavily… namely her best pal, Ryan who regularly feeds her insatiable coffee habit… (because coffee is the elixir of not only life, but of creativity).

 Randie’s best pal, Ryan is an under-appreciated writer who contributes to the local news rag and various other publications.
-Though committed to his work, he supplements his income by waitering at a popular high-end restaurant.
+Ryan has just committed himself to finishing his degree at CSUFO having quit his gig as head wait guy at Lava Luna’s Tiki Bar & Grill Marina Beach.

 Ryan’s “other full time job” is keeping Randie above water.
-Whether it’s providing a ride to work or over to The Rollicking Coffee Bean, Ryan keeps an eye on his friend… and secretly writes a novel based on Randie’s fortunes and misfortunes.
+Whether it’s providing a ride to work or over to The Rollicker’s Coffee, Ryan keeps an eye on his friend… and secretly writes a novel based on Randie’s fortunes and misfortunes.

-When not working or toting Randie about, he can usually be found reading Steinbeck (of which he is an avid enthusiast) or driving up to The City to visit his long-distance girlfriend, Emily.
+When not working or toting Randie about, he can usually be found reading Steinbeck (of which he is an avid enthusiast) or writing… of course.

 Harold… or rather “Property of Harold” (as the tag on his bum says) was found on a bench at a bus stop.
 Randie bicycled past the hapless abandoned stuffed “thing” and decided to adopt him, vowing to find its owner.
 She posted signs in the neighborhood and kept a wary eye, but no one claimed the stuffed toy.